jakubka/transactions-mapper/README.md

     Output will be written to `output.csv`

-5. Open new excel workbook and insert data (Data -> From Text, Delimiter=TAB, set first column as DMY)
+5. Open new excel workbook and insert data from `output.csv`
+    1. Data -> From Text
+    2. Set Delimiter=TAB
+    3. Set first column as DMY
 6. Copy data to the main workbook (paste values)
 7. Fill categories